d-schmidt/hearthscan-bot/README.md

 Delete the `lockfile.lock` to stop the bot gracefully.

 ## Learning from this bot
 A good starting point is `hearthscan-bot.py/main()`.
-I've tried to comment the code and use self explaining names.
-I know the naming format is inconsistent, sorry about that.
+I've tried to comment the code and use consistent, self explaining names.
-There are nice people out there answering questions ([/r/learnpython](https://www.reddit.com/r/learnpython), [/r/redditdev](https://www.reddit.com/r/redditdev)) and the [PRAW documentation](http://praw.readthedocs.io/en/v3.6.1/pages/comment_parsing.html) is decent.
+There are nice people out there answering questions ([/r/learnpython](https://www.reddit.com/r/learnpython), [/r/redditdev](https://www.reddit.com/r/redditdev)) and the [PRAW documentation](http://praw.readthedocs.io/en/latest/getting_started/quick_start.html) is decent.

 ## License
 All code contained here is licensed by [MIT](https://github.com/d-schmidt/hearthscan-bot/blob/master/LICENSE).